AdobeDocs/campaign-standard-learn.en/help/communication-channels/email/control-groups.md

 ---
 title: Adding Control Groups to a delivery
-description: Learn how to create a control group when defining the target of your delivery.
+description: Learn how to define a control group for your delivery and how to extract the profiles assigned to the control group after the delivery has been sent.
 feature: control groups
 topics:
 kt: 5060